alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 ## Consistent use of 'Total users'

 This guide is written to support design insight and decision-making.
-As a result, absolute figures matter less than relative differences and consistent comparison across reports.
+For this purpose, absolute figures matter less than relative differences and consistent comparison across reports.

 For that reason, **Total users** is used as the default metric throughout most examples.